What are the benefits of EU grants to the Netherlands?

-In 2021 the European Court of Auditors (ECA) published its annual report in two separate parts for the second time.
+In 2021, the European Court of Auditors (ECA) published its annual report in two separate parts for the second time.
 In addition to a report on the reliability of the financial statements and the legality and regularity of the underlying transactions (see the relevant web page of the Netherlands Court of Audit), a separate report (November 2021) considers the outputs delivered by the programmes funded by the EU.
 The ECA bases this report on the output data provided by the Commission.
-It found that improvement had been made but the information on the results achieved could be substantially better.
+It found that improvements had been made but the information on the results achieved could be substantially better.

 Plans to focus EU funding more on results